Wisconsin

 2. Who is legally authorized to administer a rabies vaccine?

-• A licensed veterinarian, or “if a veterinarian is physically present at the location the vaccine is administered, by a veterinary technician.”
-[WS 95.21(2)(a)]
+• A licensed veterinarian, or “if a veterinarian is physically present at the location, the vaccine can be administered by a veterinary technician.”

 3. How long must a copy of the signed rabies certificate be maintained by the practice?